 Borneo Island is one of the rare places on the Earth where the air is filled with a vibe of adventure, while the lush-green rainforests shelter the unique species of flora and fauna waiting to be explored.
 Being the third largest island in the world, the splendid surroundings of the island create a virtual paradise for the travelers who love adventure and nature.

-So if you’re tired of the cliched mountains and beaches, then Borneo Island might be the next adventurous escape to discover the rare wildlife, unique beaches, and a gorgeous floating mosque.
+So if you’re tired of the cliched mountains and beaches, then Borneo Island might be the next adventurous escape to discover the rare wildlife, unique Borneo Island beaches, and a gorgeous floating mosque.
 Hence, get scrolling down this handy guide on Borneo Island, and witness a completely different side of this Malaysian paradise.

-Quick Facts About Borneo Island
+Borneo Island Facts

 - Borneo Island is the third largest in the world, which is divided into four political regions namely, Kalimantan, Sabah, Sarawak and Brunei